← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 3. Wait 5 minutes

-1. Check that you have ssh installed, copy and paste this line and press enter: ssh -V
+2. ONLY ON WINDOWS: Check that SSH is installed, copy and paste this line and press enter: ssh -V If you see “command not found” message, please install SSH client first: install SSH for windows.

-4. ONLY ON MAC: Copy/paste this and press enter: chmod 600 ./n8n.pem
+3. ONLY ON MAC: Copy/paste this and press enter: chmod 600 Downloads/n8n.pem

-5. Copy/paste this and press enter: ssh -i ./n8n.pem admin@n8n.mycompany.com
+4. Copy/paste this and press enter to log in to your instance: ssh -i Downloads/n8n.pem admin@n8n.mycompany.com

-Log in to your N8N
+7. Log in to your N8N

 1. Open n8n.mycompany.com (this link is not active because you haven't input subdomain earlier).